Call | Open Positions

 Excellent command of English is indispensable.

 For the enrollement in a PhD programme at the Karl Landsteiner University of Health Sciences the tuition fee is € 3.500,- per semester for a total of 6 semesters.
-Depending on the employment status of the PhD student (e.g., university or third-party funding, clinical specialist in training) a partial tuition fee waiver can be granted.
+Depending on the employment status of the PhD student (e.g., university or third-party funding, clinical specialist in training) a partial or full tuition fee waiver can be granted.

 Supervisor: Prim.
 Assoc.
 Prof. PD Dr. Martin Aigner